-Private Prosecutions are prosecutions not brought by the Crown or other statutory prosecuting authority (such as the Crown Prosecution Service).
-A private prosecution can be brought by any individual or any company and the right is expressly reserved in section 6(1) Prosecution of Offences Act 1985.
+A Private Prosecution is a prosecution not brought by the Crown or Crown Prosecution Service a private prosecution is brought by any individual or any company.
+Private Prosecutions require specialist Solicitors / lawyers, and the right is expressly reserved in section 6(1) Prosecution of Offences Act 1985.
 Other than the fact the prosecution is brought by a private individual or company, for all other purposes they proceed in exactly the same way as if the prosecution had been brought by the Crown.

 There are many advantages to a private prosecution; they are almost always quicker, more focussed and more efficient than public prosecutions, especially in cases involving fraud.
 People or companies might use a private prosecution where the Police or CPS have refused to investigate or prosecute a crime, where a state prosecution has failed or where an individual or a company wishes to have more control over the timing and execution of their criminal case.

 Private prosecutions are suitable for individuals or companies who have been the victims of the criminal acts committed against them by others.
 Private prosecutions are often utilised by victims of fraud in place of civil litigation as it is often considered to be cheaper and quicker.
 Private prosecutions in the UK are only a suitable legal avenue if a substantial part of the offending has occurred in the UK.

 The costs of pursuing a private prosecution procedure can range from £6,000 upwards depending on the volume of evidence, the investigatory work needed and the complexity of the case.
 Some private prosecutions can become expensive if there is significant evidence in other jurisdictions, experts are required and the matter results in a trial and confiscation.